Monday, February 20, 2017

 THE LE CINEMA AWARDS or The Alternative Oscars®

-Searchlights scanned the Los Angeles/Santa Monica skies, fans screamed from bleachers, Army Archerd asked industry-centric fluff questions (still preferable to that tedious "Who are you wearing?" crap), and movie starsdefinitely "on" with their scripted casual bantergave acceptance speeches devoid of laundry-list recitations thanking publicists, agents, and hairstylists.
-The atmosphere of the broadcast was by turns glamorous, cheesy, self-congratulatory, fun, reverent, and phony as hell.
+Searchlights scanned the Los Angeles/Santa Monica skies, fans screamed from bleachers, Army Archerd asked industry-centric fluff questions (still preferable to that tedious, "Who are you wearing?" crap), and movie starsdefinitely "on" with their scripted casual bantergave acceptance speeches devoid of laundry-list recitations thanking publicists, agents, and hairstylists.
+The atmosphere of the broadcast was, by turns, glamorous, cheesy, self-congratulatory, fun, reverent, and phony as hell.
 I wouldn't have it any other way.

-These days I still get excited about The Oscars, but I've lost my youthful naiveté.
-Watching it has become a ritual of tradition more than devotion.
-I enjoy the pomp, the spectacle, and self-parody (there is no soul more self-serious than the movie star transmogrified into an artist), and I certainly enjoy the ever-present potential for disaster or an unexpectedly memorable moment.
+I enjoy the pomp, the spectacle, and self-parody (there is no soul more self-serious than the movie star transmogrified into an artist), and I certainly enjoy the ever-present potential for disaster or an unexpectedly touching moment.
 But my best contemporary Oscar Night experiences have been when my partner and I take advantage of the ghost town atmosphere of Los Angeles on Oscar Day and spend it out and about, DVRing the Oscar telecast for viewing later in the evening when we can fast-forward past the windy acceptance speeches or sound-alike Best Song nominees.

-In honor of the 50th Anniversary of my first known exposure to the The Academy Awards, I offer my non-essential alternative: The Le Cinema Awards.
-An obdurately subjective prize of merit awarded exclusively to films, performances, and artistic contributions which failed to garner an Oscar nomination.
-And so as not to encompass the entire history of cinema from its inception, the only films eligible for consideration of a Le Cinema Award are movies from my personal DVD collection.
+In honor of the 50th Anniversary of my first known exposure to the Academy Awards, I offer my non-essential alternative: The Le Cinema Awards.
+An obdurately subjective prize of merit awarded exclusively to films, performances, and artistic contributions that failed to garner an Oscar nomination.
+And so as not to encompass the entire history of cinema from its inception, the only films eligible for consideration for a Le Cinema Award are movies from my personal DVD collection.
 I haven't included any comments with the films listed, as many have already been written about on this blog (highlighted) or will be in the future.

 AND THE AWARD GOES TO...